 The same way you would have your home’s HVAC system checked twice a year, you should have your existing electrical connections for your pier and boat lift inspected at the beginning and end of the season.
 If you identify any trouble spots during the inspection, have them repaired by a licensed electrician, for safety’s sake and your own peace of mind.

 Boxes and Breakers

-Check to make sure that all your fittings, boxes, and covers are looking good and working effectively.
-If these are broken, wires will be left exposed to the weather, which is likely to cause an electrical problem.
+Check to ensure that all your fittings, boxes, and covers are looking good and working effectively.
+Broken wires will be left exposed to the weather, which is likely to cause an electrical problem.

 Once a month, you should check your GFCI (Ground Fault Circuit Interrupter) breaker.
 Use the test button AND a GFCI tester that plugs in.
 If you tell me that you don’t have GFCI breakers own by your pier, call an electrician TODAY and get these installed.

 Take a good look at your conduit that runs from the house down to the shoreline.
 It should be solid and intact, with joints nice and tight.
 When you get down to the pier, look again at the conduit overhead (or under the deck).

 You are looking for conduit damage, noticeable wear and tear, or separation in the joints.
 If you notice any problems in the conduit, have them repaired by a reputable, licensed electrician.

 Check to make sure that all your grounding jumpers… running from the pier to the shoreline, are correctly connected, and that the connections are secure.
 Run a test to ensure that when you turn off your shoreline breakers, you turn off the power to your pier too.

 If you find that the breakers are turned off, but you still have power at the pier, this indicates a problem that must be addressed immediately.
 Lastly, do a visual inspection of all the cords that lead to boat lifts or pumps.
 Check to make sure that they look good and don’t show signs of wear and tear.

 Installing New Electricity to Your Pier or Boat Lift